Sjeiti/ronvalstarnl/src/data/markdown/post_signals.md

 ## While we're at it

-So, for shits and giggles, let's make our minimal example a bit more realistic.
+Let's make our minimal example a bit more realistic.
 We'll implement state, slots and some extra methods.
 What I like about the Angular implementation is that the signal itself is both the instance, as wel as the get-method for the current value.
-This does require a bit of trickery...
+This does require a bit of trickery.

 ```JavaScript
 /**